I and My Gallery

 Increase visitors by 30%

-Aiming to provide an easy-to-use website marketing system for art lovers by providing the right information on artists to help them deal the business by themselves.
+Providing the right information on artists to help them deal the business by themselves

-Increase the number of artists and users with the online marketing platform.
+Increase the number of users with the online marketing platform

 Less white space usage